Tracks 1-13: original album

 for KALX, Berkeley, CA

-While these might technically be considered part of these sessions- we just left our gear set up in the studio on the 23rd, and didn't tear down until after the last set on the 26th- that would strain the scope of this release just a bit!
+While these might technically be considered part of these sessions- we just left our gear set up in the studio on the 23rd, and didn't tear down until after the last set on the 26th- that would seriously strain the scope of this release!
 But if you figure that all six of those are essentially unreleased, hour-long albums of original music, recorded at a professional studio with a great engineer, there's no reason I shouldn't release them at some point.
 When time permits in the near future, I plan to.

 released December 23, 2019